SoftBank in talks to invest up to $500 million in Swiggy – TechCrunch

 The new investment would add to the $800 million fundraise Swiggy unveiled earlier this month.
 SoftBank began exploring investment in India’s food delivery space earlier this year, and also looked at Swiggy’s rival Zomato.
 But the investment firm picked Swiggy earlier this week, a person familiar with the matter said.

 Swiggy and SoftBank declined to comment.
+Sources requested anonymity, as the details are not public.

 The new investment talks come amid Zomato raising $910 million in recent months as the Gurgaon-headquartered firm prepares for an IPO this year.
 The last tranche of investment valued Zomato at $5.4 billion.
 During its fundraise, Zomato said it was raising money partially to fight off “any mischief or price wars from our competition in various areas of our business.”